tmcw/big/README.md

 ## Slowstart

-big makes sense if you're very comfortable in JavaScript, CSS, and HTML.
+big makes sense if you're comfortable with JavaScript, CSS, and HTML.
 If you are very familiar with those languages, you can jump right in.
 Otherwise, here are some tips: